danpla/dpscreenocr/doc/manual.md

 ## Actions tab

-The Actions tab lets you choose what to do with the recognized text: copy it to the clipboard, add it to history (see the [History tab]), or pass it as an argument to an executable.
+The Actions tab lets you choose what to do with the recognized text: copy it to the clipboard, add it to the history (see the [History tab]), or pass it as an argument to an executable.

 ### Run executable